SoftwareAG/c8y-docs/src/documents/guides/web/introduction.html.md

 - Check for the latest version of the UI
 - Download the package
 - Add it as a dependency inside package.json

-Have in mind that that, when sharing your project, other developers only need to run  ```npm install``` as the version of the Cumulocity UI is already defined as a dependency.
+> Have in mind that that, when sharing your project, other developers only need to run  ```npm install``` as the version of the Cumulocity UI is already defined as a dependency.
 You can always install other versions by running the ```c8y install``` command again.

+## Sample plugins

+After setting up everything and getting an insight into the folder structure and manifests, you can finally start building your first application and plugin.
+All examples described in the document are available in the repository [https://bitbucket.org/m2m/cumulocity-ui-plugin-examples](https://bitbucket.org/m2m/cumulocity-ui-plugin-examples).

 ## "Hello world!"